 - Basketball Courts at Namadgi School – 141 O’Halloran Cct, Kambah ACT 2902

 Upcoming course dates and session times

-Our next course is scheduled to start on Monday 13 July and will run for five consecutive mornings to Friday 17 July.
-This is the second week of the winter school holidays
+Our next course is scheduled to start on Monday 28 September and will run for five consecutive mornings to Friday 2 October.
+This is the first week of the spring school holidays.

 $95 per child.
 Adults free (maximum of two children per adult)

 "I thought it was excellent.
 It opened our eyes to the varying skill levels and made us feel more confident as parents to encourage our children to ride."